Dwurian/DATA-310/project_1.md

 In the first model with zipcode, I treat the zipcode as a numeric data alongside `no_beds`, `baths` and `sqft`.
 Hence, the structure of this model is identical to the
 Non Locational Model except the input layer takes the shape of `(4,)`, and the first dense layer has 4 units.
 I call this the Zipcode-Linear Model, because this model assumes the zipcode numbers has a linear relationship to the listed prices.
+All data are standardized before passing into the model.

 Here is the scatterplot of prediction prices vs actual asking prices: